 His latest book, How To Love Brutalism, is a passionate and personal book about John’s own love for the often controversial architectural style.
-Who better then, to discuss our own brutalist venues, including the newly refurbished and restored Queen Elizabeth Hall?
+Who better then – upon the reopening of our refubished and restored Queen Elizabeth Hall in April 2018 – to discuss our own brutalist venues?

-Inevitably, for someone who has lived their life in London and its surrounds, and possesses a fascination that borders on obsession when it comes to concrete buildings, the brutalist structures of London’s South Bank are far from alien to John.
-Instead they held a connection with the author that was as much personal as it was architectural.
+Inevitably, for someone who has not only lived their life in London and its surrounds, but possesses a fascination that borders on obsession when it comes to concrete buildings, the brutalist structures of London’s South Bank are far from alien to John.
+Instead the author holds a connection with them that is as much personal as it is architectural.

 ‘I used to come to the South Bank a lot when I was a teenager.
 I used to escape from Croydon and sit and have a cup of tea under Waterloo Bridge at the National Film Theatre cafe, or go and sit in the Royal Festival Hall, or rummage in the book market.
 Therefore these buildings personally represent a sense of freedom, and excitement and escape.’